semuconsulting/pyubx2/README.md

 The 'ubxClass' and 'ubxID' parameters may be passed as lookup strings, integers or bytes.

 The 'mode' parameter signifies whether the message payload refers to a:
-* GET message (i.e. output *from* the receiver)
+* GET message (i.e. output *from* the receiver - these would typically be generated via the `UBXMessage.parse()` method but can also be created manually)
 * SET message (i.e. input *to* the receiver)
 * POLL message (i.e. input *to* the receiver in anticipation of a response back)

 The message payload can be defined via keyword parameters in one of three ways:
-1. A single keyword parameter of `payload` containing the full payload as a sequence of bytes (any other keyword parameters will be ignored). **NB**: messages containing variable length payloads *must* be defined using a `payload` keyword.
+1. A single keyword parameter of `payload` containing the full payload as a sequence of bytes (any other keyword parameters will be ignored). **NB**: the `payload` keyword *must* be used for command (SET) messages which have more than one payload definition for the same message class and ID (e.g. RXM-PMREQ).
 2. One or more keyword parameters corresponding to individual message attributes.
 Any attributes not explicitly provided as keyword parameters will be set to a nominal value according to their type.
 3. If no keyword parameters are passed, the payload is assumed to be null.